Home › Intelligence › Personnel Accountability › Bryant, Delisha L

 Sources

-- WALB — reporting on the deaths of Sinjuan Harmon, Ryan Rumph, Brandon McGee, and William Springer, including family allegations of delayed response
+- WALB — coverage of deaths of Sinjuan Harmon, Ryan Rumph, and William Springer, and family criticism of delayed response

-- WTOC — coroner criticism of the two-day delay in discovering Je’Vion Benham’s body
+- WTOC — coroner’s statements on the two‑day delay in discovering Je’Vion Benham’s body

 Positions Held